microsoft/rag-e2e-sample/README.md

 ## Skills

-This repo contains a collection of skills available in "chatbotSkills.py" and their code samples for individual skills:
+This repo contains a collection of skills available in `chatbotSkills.py` and their code samples for individual skills:

-1. Chatbot with memory functionality: "chatbotSkills.py" contains functions for chatbot enabled with memory capabilities.
+1. Chatbot with memory functionality: `chatbotSkills.py` contains functions for chatbot enabled with memory capabilities.
 Two distinct types of memory skills are available:

-    a. qa_chain_ConversationBufferMemory: This skill leverages the entire chat history, context and human queries for generating responses.
+    a. `qa_chain_ConversationBufferMemory`: This skill leverages the entire chat history, context and human queries for generating responses.
 It's recommended for shorter conversations.

-    b. qa_chain_ConversationSummaryMemory: This skill uses the condensed version of chat history, context and human queries for generating responses.
+    b. `qa_chain_ConversationSummaryMemory`: This skill uses the condensed version of chat history, context and human queries for generating responses.
 It's preferable for longer conversations.

-2. user_query_based_context_summarization: Summarize or extract the relevant information from the context based on the user query.
+2. `user_query_based_context_summarization`: Summarize or extract the relevant information from the context based on the user query.

-3. combine_docs: This skill is useful when search retrieves multiple contexts from the database that cannot fit into a single language model call.
+3. `combine_docs`: This skill is useful when search retrieves multiple contexts from the database that cannot fit into a single language model call.
 It combines multiple contexts while retaining the information that is relevant to user query.
 It also ensures that the total context token count remains below a certain threshold.

 ## End2End Sample for Different RAG patterns